bagistoplus/visual/docs/building-theme/adding-sections/integrating-editor.md

 @endforeach
 ```

-These helpers inject the metadata to help the editor to update content without server side re-render.
+These helpers inject metadata to enable the editor to update content without requiring a server-side re-render.

 ---

-### Option 2: JavaScript API (`handleLiveUpdate()`)
+### Option 2: JavaScript API (`Visual.handleLiveUpdate()`)

-For more complex cases (e.g. multiple targets, transform logic, or styling), use `handleLiveUpdate()`:
+For more complex cases (e.g. multiple targets, transform logic, or styling), use `Visual.handleLiveUpdate()`:

 ```blade
 @visual_design_mode